Updated January 2019

-- More color choices: Dawn Grey Mint, Dawn Grey Coral, Tourmaline Wave, Matte Black (all black), Maritime Blue and Camp Green
+- More delicious color choices: Dawn Grey Mint, Dawn Grey Coral, Tourmaline Wave, Matte Black (all black), Maritime Blue and Camp Green

 Not only is the Indie Twin utilitarian, it’s also very beautiful and eco-friendly.
 If you can splurge on one pricier item for your twins, this would probably be my vote.
 Please read the FULL review of this stroller here.

 The Bumbleride Indie Twin can take two car seats at the same time as well as two carrycots.
 Your choice!

 For car seats, it uses the staggered dual car seat adapter system.